 My Iceland Travel Bucket List

-It’s a pretty simple bucket list, as there are three things that spring to mind that I know I will appreciate when exploring Iceland.
+It’s a pretty simple bucket list, as there are a few things that spring to mind that I know I’ll appreciate when exploring Iceland.

 Glaciers in Iceland: Alright, so this one is where I may need to spend some money.
 With zero experience in, on or around glaciers, it would be crazy to risk my life exploring them so if a day tour is possible, I’d probably choose to join a tour of Langjökull glacier or some other glacier I happen to be nearby.